-Nevada passes bill to mail all voters ballots amid pandemic
+Nevada lawmakers OK mailing voters ballots, Trump slams move

 “Nevada’s clubhouse Governor made it impossible for Republicans to win the state.
 Post Office could never handle the Traffic of Mail-In Votes without preparation … See you in court!”

-Proposals to expand the use of mail ballots have sparked pushback from Republicans, including Trump, who in tweets, has claimed it would lead to fraud and compromise the integrity of the election, including in Nevada.
-Consensus among experts is that all forms of voter fraud are rare.
+Trump has claimed the mail ballots would lead to fraud and compromise the integrity of the election.
+The consensus among experts is that all forms of voter fraud are rare.

-Secretary of State Barbara Cegavske told lawmakers Friday that she wasn’t aware of any fraud in the June primary, during which Nevada mailed all active voters absentee ballots and only opened a limited number of polling places to prevent the spread of coronavirus.
+Nevada Secretary of State Barbara Cegavske told lawmakers Friday that she wasn’t aware of any fraud in the June primary, when Nevada mailed all active voters absentee ballots and only opened a limited number of polling places to prevent the spread of coronavirus.

 Limited polling places in Reno and Las Vegas resulted in lines of up to eight hours.